 Progress - Reporting to Parents

 Pupil progress is monitored in all subjects.
-Progress is reported to parents in 3 different ways: an End of Key Stage Report, 3 termly Progress Reports and a Parents’ Consultation Evening.
+Progress is reported to parents in 2 different ways: 3 termly Progress Reports and a Parents’ Consultation Evening.